 Coming up the long driveway toward the Greek revival portico of the Blackburn Inn, you feel like you’re approaching a university or state house.

-In fact, the Blackburn was a hospital for the mentally ill designed by Thomas Blackburn, a protege of Thomas Jefferson’s, in the early 1800s.
+This isn’t by accident, the Blackburn was a refuge for the mentally ill designed by Thomas Blackburn, a protege of Thomas Jefferson’s, in the early 1800s.

 The hospital’s chief doctor had the progressive notion that being in pretty and peaceful surroundings aided the wellbeing of his patients.
 All the rooms have high ceilings, big windows and a lot of light.
 The patio looks out on a perfect lawn.

 As a Historic Hotel of America, the Blackburn couldn’t change its interior much.
-The rooms are small and almost perfectly square; there’s no avoiding the fact that they were once cells (bright paint colors would help).
+The rooms are small and almost perfectly square and there’s no avoiding the fact that they were once cells (bright paint colors would help).
 Some of them have their original—very thick—doors.

 The beds are comfortable, but don’t bring a lot of luggage because there’s no place to put it.
 They do have roomy bathrooms and nice bath products.

-To make up for the small rooms the inn has plenty of comfortable, alluring common spaces where you can sit and talk or read or enjoy a glass of something.
+To make up for the small rooms the inn has plenty of comfortable, alluring common spaces where you can sit and talk or read or enjoy a glass of wine (Virginia wine, ideally).

 The 2ndDraft restaurant has a cozy and warm indoor dining room.
-Its terrace is the perfect place for morning coffee or an afternoon drink on nice days (if you can claim two of the 20 seats available).
+Its terrace is the perfect place for morning coffee or an afternoon drink on nice days.

 Tip: Even if you don’t stay, go for an afternoon drink on the terrace and stroll the grounds.